-10 years ago, I started making the switch to natural cleaning products, including laundry detergent!
+11 years ago, I started making the switch to natural cleaning products, including laundry detergent!

-Why Make Your Own Homemade Laundry Detergent
+Homemade Laundry Detergent Benefits

 This recipe, made with simple ingredients, makes 1 gallon of homemade soap.

-- 1 cup borax (freshens, deodorizes, and lifts dirt and stains)
+- 1 cup borax – freshens, deodorizes, and lifts dirt and stains

-- 1 cup washing soda (freshens and deodorizes)
+- 1 cup washing soda – freshens and deodorizes

-- 1 cup liquid castile soap or Sal Suds (the main cleaning agent, lifts dirt and cleans)
+- 1 cup liquid castile soap or Sal Suds – the main cleaning agent, lifts dirt and cleans

-- 50 drops essential oil (optional for a scent)
+- 50 drops essential oil – optional for a scent

-- 15 cups water (distilled water, found in any grocery store, is best as it doesn’t contain containments found in tap or filtered water)
+- 15 cups water – distilled water, found in any grocery store, is best as it doesn’t contain containments found in tap or filtered water

-- Large saucepan or Dutch oven (enough to hold 1 gallon of liquid, 15 cups)
+- Large saucepan or Dutch oven – enough to hold 1 gallon of liquid, 15 cups

-- Storage Jars (such as 2 half gallon-size glass mason jars, 1 gallon-size jar, or reuse an old detergent bottle)
+- Storage Jars – such as 2 half gallon-size glass mason jars, 1 gallon-size jar, or reuse an old detergent bottle

 Thicker Detergent Tip: This recipe calls for 15 cups of water.
 If you’d like a thicker, more concentrated soap, use 10-12 cups of water.

-In a large saucepan or Dutch oven, bring 6 cups of water to a slight boil.
+- Step 1 Boil 6 Cups of Water: In a large saucepan or Dutch oven, bring 6 cups of water to a slight boil.
 Once the water begins to boil, turn off the burner.

-Add the Borax and washing soda.
+- Step 2 Add Borax, Washing Soda, More Water, and Castile Soap: Add the Borax and washing soda.
 Stir to dissolve.
 Then add 9 cups of room-temperature water and 1 cup of liquid castile soap.
 Give the ingredients a stir to combine.

-Allow the soap to cool for a few minutes before pouring into one large gallon-size jar or smaller containers, like quart-size jars.
+- Step 3 Cool for 5-10 Minutes: Allow the soap to cool for a few minutes before pouring into one large gallon-size jar or smaller containers, like quart-size jars.
 Make sure your jar(s) are heat-safe.
 If not, wait until the soap is cool, then spoon the soap into the jar(s).

-Add an essential oil of choice (if using) to the soap (now in the jar) and stir to combine with the detergent.
+- Step 4 Add Essential Oil For Scent: Add an essential oil of choice (if using) to the soap (now in the jar) and stir to combine with the detergent.

-The essential oil will add a subtle fragrance, but shouldn’t be added until the soap cools as heat will cause the essential oil to evaporate.
+- Essential Oils – The essential oil will add a subtle fragrance, but shouldn’t be added until the soap cools as heat will cause the essential oil to evaporate.

-How to Use This Liquid Soap
+How to Use This Liquid Laundry Soap

 - Give the jar a good shake or stir (with a long spoon) before use.